mhweiner/MrRouter/README.md

 ### getObjFromHash(hash {string})

-Returns an object with the id and params object, ex: `{id: 'blah', params:{}}` from a hash string.
+Given the specified hash string, if a match was found in Router.routes, it returns an object, ex: `{id: 'blah', params:{}}`.
 Returns false if no match was found.

 ## Properities